|

 News all feature reports confirmed by state, local and federal officials

-that a total of three bombs had been placed inside the Murrah building.
+that a total of three bombs had been placed inside the Murrah

 Does the FBI have a hidden hero?